Jeffrey A. Finkle Ohio University Economic Development Internship now accepting applications

 Students must be pursuing a field related to economic development, city and regional planning, public administration or public policy.

 Students must have a cumulative GPA of 3.0 or higher.

 NOTE: If you are a graduating senior, your last eligible date for employment in this internship is June 24, 2017.
 You remain eligible for consideration of the internship but your last day in the position will be June 24th.

 NOTE: If you are a graduating international student you must have authorization to work post-graduation.

 INTERNSHIP PERIOD: Summer

 LOCATION: Washington, DC

-- one writing sample (not to exceed 15 pages, type written, and double spaced)
+3. One writing sample (not to exceed 15 pages, typed and double spaced)

 5. One faculty sponsor (internship agreement form, linked here).

 For questions contact Amista Lipot via email at firstname.lastname@example.org or by phone at 740.597.1558.